Pueblo I period

-The Pueblo I Period (750 to 900) was the first period in which Ancestral Puebloans began living in pueblo structures and realized an evolution in architecture, artistic expression, and water conservation.
+The Pueblo I period (750-900) was the first period in which the Ancestral Puebloans began living in pueblo structures and experienced an evolution in architecture, artistic expression, and water conservation.

-Pueblo I, a Pecos Classification, is similar to the early "Developmental Pueblo Period" of 750 to 1100.
-It is preceded by the Basketmaker III Period, and is followed by the Pueblo II Period.
+Pueblo I, a Pecos Classification, is similar to the early "Developmental Pueblo period" of 750 to 1100.
+It is preceded by the Basketmaker III period, and is followed by the Pueblo II period.

 Architecture

 People constructed and lived in pueblos, which were surface level, flat-roofed homes.
 At the beginning of the period pueblos were made with jacal construction.
 Wooden posts were used to create a frame to supported woven material and a covering of mud.
 Later in the period, stone slabs were sometimes used around the dwelling foundation.

 The pueblos made of several rooms that formed a straight row or in a crescent shape.
 Sometimes they built the dwellings two rows thick with a combination of living rooms with fire pits and storage rooms.

 J. Richard Ambler describes how Pueblo I architectural changes reflect societal changes:

 The change in village layout would seem to reflect a basic change in village social organization from a loosely integrated group of related families to a tightly integrated group, and also a change in ceremonial organization from a largely shamanistic and individualistic orientation to communal ceremonies organized around the calendrical round.

 During this period round pit-houses began to evolve into ceremonial kivas.